 Looking for a residential community with rural beauty and a metropolitan atmosphere?
 Then look no further than Arlington real estate.
 The city’s patriotic spirit shines throughout the community, with national memorials and museums.
-The county is bordered by Fairfax County, the City of Falls Church, Alexandria, and across the Potomac River is Washington, DC.
+The county is bordered by Fairfax County, the City of Falls Church, Alexandria, and Washington, DC is just across the Potomac River.

 The well-preserved heritage of Arlington County gives this community a picturesque appeal with the ease and amenities of a modern, urban environment.

 There are more than 80 historical markers throughout Arlington County that recognize important places throughout the centuries, from early dwellings and Civil War forts to more modern history that includes ARPANET, where the technology for creating the Internet was developed, and the parking garage where Watergate source, “Deep Throat,” met with reporter Bob Woodward.

 Arlington Boulevard (U.S. Route 50) splits Arlington County’s northern and southern halves in two.
-Generally speaking, Arlington real estate along the popular Orange Line Corridor tend to be more expensive due to its close proximity to the Metro.
+Generally speaking, Arlington real estate along the popular Orange Line Corridor tends to be more expensive due to its close proximity to the Metro.
 Arlington real estate is home to a combination of bungalows, townhouses, luxury properties, garden, mid and high-rise condominiums in a more urban setting than its neighboring communities.
 There is also a great deal of new construction in Arlington.